h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login.md

     }
     ```

--   若要创建 MicrosoftPassportHelper 类，请右键单击解决方案 PassportLogin（通用 Windows），然后依次单击“添加”&gt;“新文件夹”。 将此文件夹命名为 Utils。
+-   To create the MicrosoftPassportHelper class, right click on the solution PassportLogin (Universal Windows) and click Add > New Folder.
+Name this folder Utils.

     ![](images/passport-login-5.png)

--   右键单击 Utils 文件夹，然后依次单击“添加”&gt;“类”。 将此类命名为“MicrosoftPassportHelper.cs”。
+-   Right click on the Utils folder and click Add > Class.
+Name this class "MicrosoftPassportHelper.cs".
--   将 MicrosoftPassportHelper 的类定义更改为公共静态，然后添加以下方法以通知用户 Microsoft Passport 是否可供使用。 你将需要添加所需的命名空间。
+-   Change the class definition of MicrosoftPassportHelper to public static, then add the following method that to inform the user if Microsoft Passport is ready to be used or not.
+You will need to add the required namespaces.

     ```cs
     using System;